jerrybendy/vue-touch-events/README.md

 <span v-touch:tap="tapHandler" v-touch-options="{touchClass: 'active'}">Customize touch class</span>
 ```

 If you use vue and this plugin in UMD way (in a script tag) , this plugin is auto used.
-So it's not necessary to wirte `Vue.use(Vue2TouchEvents)`.
+So it's not necessary to write `Vue.use(Vue2TouchEvents)`.

 ```html
 <script src="path/to/vue.js"></script>